xbeat/Machine-Learning/README.md

 Introduction to 3D Packing for Self-Supervised Monocular Depth Estimation

 3D packing is a crucial technique in self-supervised monocular depth estimation, which aims to predict depth from a single image without ground truth depth annotations.
 This approach leverages the geometry of multiple views of a scene to learn depth estimation in an unsupervised manner.

+## Variational Autoencoders Generative Models and Applications

+VAE Architecture Fundamentals

+A Variational Autoencoder combines probabilistic inference with neural networks, creating a powerful generative model.
+The architecture consists of an encoder network that maps inputs to a latent distribution and a decoder network that reconstructs inputs from sampled latent vectors.

 ## Distance Metrics in Python!
 A Slideshow